kctrey/wxcadm/pdocs/wxcadm.md

             pin (str): The PIN to set as the global default

         Returns:
-            bool: True is successful.
-False if not.
+            bool: True is successful

+        Raises:
+            ValueError: Raised when the PIN value is rejected by Webex, usually because the PIN doesn't comply with the security policy.

 `Call(parent, id: str = '', address: str = '')`
 :   The Call class represents a call for a person.
 Since Webex supports calls in the Webex API as well as XSI API,